vlang/v/doc/docs.md

 }
 ```

-Enums as a structs also can have methods
+Enums can have methods, just like structs

 ```v
 enum Cycle {